-The City of Cluj, as well as other parts of Romania, face serious challenges due to the fact that in the last decade more than 50,000 apartments have disconnected from the system and switched to micro-heating units.
-That’s why Mihai Iepure from the Faculty of Geography at the University of Cluj-Napoca wanted to modernize the district heating network by implementing GIS Cloud technology.
+The City of Cluj and other parts of Romania face severe challenges because, in the last decade, more than 50,000 apartments have disconnected from the district heating system and switched to micro-heating units.
+That’s why Mihai Iepure from the Faculty of Geography at the University of Cluj-Napoca wanted to modernise the district heating network by implementing GIS Cloud technology.

-It was essential to improve the overall efficiency of the district heating system, which includes upgrading the network, modernization of boilers, pipelines and insulation, in order to diminish the heat loss and improve the overall efficiency.
+It was essential to improve the district heating system’s overall efficiency.
+This meant upgrading the network, modernising boilers, pipelines and insulation, diminishing heat loss, and improving overall efficiency.

-“If we were to look at the GIS implementation in local administration in Cluj-Napoca, the second largest city in Romania, there is not much to see.
+“If we were to look at the GIS implementation in local administration in Cluj-Napoca, the second-largest city in Romania, there is not much to see.
 The institutions are not very eager to invest money in something they do not believe in.
 They see only the financial part of the investment, but not the results and benefits this new technology brings.
 The same thing goes with the Autonomous Administration for District Heating (AADH).
-At the moment, AADH does not use any GIS, even though large amounts of money have been invested in the development, modernization and keeping up-to-date the public heating network in Cluj-Napoca.
-Having this in mind, I thought why not create an application for everybody to use to ease somehow the “relationship” between the AADH, as the provider of service, and the population”

 Mihai Iepure, University of Cluj-Napoca